Root Canal Therapy Near You

 When are Root Canals Necessary?

 Frequent cleanings and checkups can prevent tooth decay from occurring.
 They allow your dentist to detect cavities early on and treat them before they become more serious.
-However, for patients with more severe decay, the following are signs that indicate the need for a root canal:
+However, for patients with more severe decay, the following are signs that indicate the need for root canal therapy in Duncan: